Guide

 </dependency>

-1. Download the native library from the /releases page (libazul.dylib / libazul.so / azul.dll) and keep it in your working directory or pass -Djna.library.path=..
+1. Download the native library from the release page (libazul.dylib / libazul.so / azul.dll) and keep it in your working directory or pass -Djna.library.path=..

 Simple „Counter“ Example